 BEAM is an evidence-based mentoring program that leverages the experience and expertise of SMPH faculty members to provide mentorship to our medical students.
 Our trained BEAM faculty mentors are experienced and skilled in culturally aware mentoring.
 Each mentor will be assigned a pod of M1 students.
 The size of the pods will depend on student demand but we anticipate 3 or 4 students in each pod.
 We anticipate that mentees will meet with their mentors approximately 6 times in the academic year.

-Please contact Carrie with questions about the program, and to express interest for future involvement.
+Please contact Tia with questions about the program, and to express interest for future involvement.